getgauge/docs.gauge.org/plugin.rst

             gauge install html-report

-        For more information about HTML report generation plugin for Gauge, see `here <https://github.com/getgauge/html-report>`__ .
+        For more information about HTML report generation plugin for Gauge, see `Gauge GitHub for HTML report generation <https://github.com/getgauge/html-report>`__ .

     .. tab:: XML-Report